itsoneiota/serverless-go-plugin/README.md

     cgo: 0 # CGO_ENABLED flag
     cmd: 'GOOS=linux go build -ldflags="-s -w"' # compile command
     monorepo: false # if enabled, builds function every directory (useful for monorepo where go.mod is managed by each function
     supportedRuntimes: ["go1.x"] # the plugin compiles a function only if runtime is declared here (either on function or provider level)
     buildProvidedRuntimeAsBootstrap: false # if enabled, builds and archive function with only single "bootstrap" binary (useful for runtimes like provided.al2)
 ```

+You can also set a `binDir` at a function basis, if you wish to create your bin in a specific place.

 ## How does it work?